MicrosoftDocs/windows-itpro-docs/windows/configuration/customize-taskbar-windows-11.md

     For more information on using group policies, see [Implement Group Policy Objects](/learn/modules/implement-group-policy-objects/).

-### Create a Microsoft Intune policy to deploy your XML file
+### Create a Microsoft Endpoint Manager policy to deploy your XML file

 MDM providers can deploy policies to devices managed by the organization, including organization-owned devices, and personal or bring your own device (BYOD).
-Using an MDM provider, such as Microsoft Intune, you can deploy a policy that configures the pinned list.
+Using an MDM provider, such as Microsoft Endpoint Manager, you can deploy a policy that configures the pinned list.

-Use the following steps to create an Intune policy that deploys your taskbar XML file:
+Use the following steps to create an Endpoint Manager policy that deploys your taskbar XML file:

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).